Kenji Miyazawa: Themes

-Reception
+Reputation

 Kenji's poetry managed to attract some attention during his lifetime.
 According to Hiroaki Sato, Haru to Shura, which appeared in April 1924, "electrified several of the poets who read it."
 These included the first reviewer, Dadaist Tsuji Jun, who wrote that he chose the book for his summer reading in the Japan Alps, and anarchist Shinpei Kusano (草野心平, Kusano Shinpei), who called the book shocking and inspirational, and Satō Sōnosuke, who wrote in a review for a poetry magazine that it "astonished [him] the most" out of all the books of poems he had received.
 However, such occasional murmurs of interest were a far cry from the chorus of praise later directed toward his poetry.

 In February 1934, some time after his memorial service, his literary friends held an event where they organized his unpublished manuscripts.
-These were slowly published over the following decade, and his fame increased rapidly in the postwar period.
+These were slowly published over the following decade, and his fame increased in the postwar period.

 The poet Gary Snyder is credited as introducing Kenji's poetry to English readers.
 "In the 1960s, Snyder, then living in Kyoto and pursuing Buddhism, was offered a grant to translate Japanese literature.
 He sought Burton Watson’s opinion, and Watson, a scholar of Chinese classics trained at the University of Kyoto, recommended Kenji."
 Some years earlier Jane Imamura at the Buddhist Study Center in Berkeley had shown him a Kenji translation which had impressed him.
 Snyder's translations of eighteen poems by Kenji appeared in his collection, The Back Country (1967).

 The Miyazawa Kenji Museum was opened in 1982 in his native Hanamaki, in commemoration of the 50th anniversary of his death.
-It displays the few manuscripts and artifacts from Kenji's life that escaped the destruction of Hanamaki by American bombers in World War II.
+It displays the few manuscripts and artifacts from Kenji's life that escaped the destruction of Hanamaki in World War II.

 In 1982, Oh!
 Production finished an animated feature film adaptation of Miyazawa's Gauche the Cellist, with Studio Ghibli and Buena Vista Home Entertainment re-releasing the film as a double-disc commemoration of Miyazawa's 110th birthday along with an English-subtitle version.